-2020 Annual Report Message from the CEO and Board Chair
+2020 Annual Report Message from the Former CEO and Board Chair

 Our message a year ago highlighted the importance of partnership between GreenStone, its members, the agricultural industry, and the broader rural community.
 This was particularly relevant then as many of you endured one of the most stressful growing seasons in decades.
 Yet, GreenStone was able to once again bring tangible value to our partnership with you by paying a record patronage payment at a time when many really needed it.
 Little did any of us know then what was brewing just over the horizon.